Botwood: Early history

+World War II Period

 Botwood became host to many dignitaries and celebrities, some as part of official delegations and others who were stalled there waiting out inclement flying weather.
 In 1943 Bob Hope and his troupe were stormbound in Botwood and performed for the RCAF Coastal Command.
 Franklin Delano Roosevelt, Winston Churchill and Charles Lindbergh are among some of the other well-known figures that have stayed in the town.

 During World War II (1940–1945), the Royal Canadian Air Force changed Botwood into a patrolling and bombing seaplane base.
 It was home to two squadrons of PBY Canso flying boats equipped with torpedoes and depth charges.
 A large concrete slipway, two hangars, a tarmac and four bunkers were constructed.

 The Canadian Army was garrisoned in the town, and built barracks, a water system, and a full-scale military hospital.
 The army was responsible for the manning of gun batteries at Philip's Head and Wiseman's Cove that protected the entrance to Botwood Harbour with 10" guns, as well as numerous anti-aircraft batteries throughout the community.
-During the war Botwood was home to approximately 10,000 Canadian and British personnel, and became Canada's most important overseas base.
-(Newfoundland and Labrador did not become part of Canada until 1949.)
+During the war Botwood was home to approximately 10,000 Canadian and British personnel, and became Canada's most important overseas base (Newfoundland and Labrador would not join Canada until 1949).

-In October 1942, an American Export Airlines Sikorsky VS-44 flying boat, the Excalibur, crashed and sank in the Bay of Exploits shortly after takeoff.
+In October 1942, the Excalibur, an American Export Airlines Sikorsky VS-44 flying boat, crashed and sank into the Bay of Exploits shortly after taking off.
 11 military personnel died; 26 survived.
 In November 1943 a Canso flying boat crashed killing 7 personnel, while 5 survived.